nicolasgillespie/init_project/README.md

-# initial_project
+# Basic setup
-Initial setup for my macbook pro web server
+folder and files arrangement to start a basic website with the config setup for my local web server